-Kendall Jenner Involved in Fender Bender at Cannes Film Festival: Report
+Kendall Jenner Denies Report She Was Involved in Fender Bender at Cannes Film Festival

 Jenner, 22, got in a car accident on the way to Naomi Campbell’s annual Cannes Fashion for Relief benefit on May 13, according to Page Six.

 According to the report, the model’s chauffeured car was involved in a fender bender.
+While the paper claims Jenner was fine after the accident and didn’t suffer any injuries, she was unable to hit the red carpet alongside Cambell, Bella Hadid and Winnie Harlow.

-While Jenner was fine after the accident and didn’t suffer any injuries, she was unable to hit the red carpet alongside Cambell, Bella Hadid and Winnie Harlow.
+However, a rep for Jenner denies the report, telling PEOPLE it’s false.

-But Jenner didn’t let the minor accident keep her from a night of fun.
-She arrived in time for dinner as the event was coming to a close and stunned in a sequin mini-dress for the night out.
+Jenner did get to the event, and she stunned in a sequin mini-dress for the night out.

 The model has been baring it all on the red carpet at the festival — sometimes literally.
 She stepped out at the Chopard party Friday rocking a sparkly semi-sheer dress sans bra.
 The next day, she walked the red carpet ahead of a screening of Girls Of The Sun (Les Filles Du Soleil), looking gorgeous in a tiered, full-length sheer white gown, which she wore with only a pair of nude-colored panties underneath.